learn-co-curriculum/ruby-array-practice-array-methods/README.md

   => ["Gandalf", "Dumbledore"]
 ```

-We can also ask an array if it contains a certain element with the `.include` method.
+We can also ask an array if it contains a certain element with the `.include?` method.

 ```ruby
 famous_cats = ["lil' bub", "grumpy cat", "Maru"]